leestevetk/AllTimes/README.md

 @AllTimes is highly customisable: you may change anything - from displaying milliseconds on the timer, to the sound to be played when it reaches zero (and more customisation options to come).

 ### Works Offline
-The entirity of @AllTimes is contained in one HTML file. @AllTimes use pure syntax and no external libraries.
+The entirety of @AllTimes is contained in one HTML file. @AllTimes use pure syntax and no external libraries.
 This means that you may download @AllTimes and run it offline.

 ## Licence
 Copyright (C) 2019  Steve's Toolkit